Built for the genealogy community

 Cemetery Project Lead

 You coordinate volunteers, manage section assignments, review submissions, and compile transcription data for a cemetery that researchers have been trying to document for decades.
 You want a publication infrastructure that makes the completed sections publicly searchable, gives your contributors visible attribution for their work, and lets you recruit new volunteers through search-visible project posts.
-VeloCMS structures the project as a permanent searchable archive under your own domain — not a PDF on a dormant organizational website that no search engine can find.
+VeloCMS structures the project as a permanent searchable archive under your own domain.

 Start your transcription project